Fall 2020 interdisciplinary education for maximum engagement: If not now, when?

 - Each classroom group stays in separate classrooms when F2F

 - Two weeks between units ensure that entire school is healthy for next unit

-- Evaluation in PBL is continuous and characterized by ongoing feedback
+- Evaluation in interdisciplinary is continuous and characterized by ongoing feedback

 - Two weeks provides time for teacher evaluation and preparation

 - 4 days for evaluation of unit and administrative issues

 - 4 days break

 - 4 days for unit prep